migupl/poc-libsql/README.md

 Currently, May 2025, in beta testing.

+## Database encryption

+libSQL allows [encryption at rest](https://docs.turso.tech/features/embedded-replicas/introduction#encryption-at-rest).
+This feature enhances data security by encrypting database files, making them inaccessible without the correct encryption key.

+Encrypted databases appear as raw data and cannot be read as standard SQLite databases.
+You must use the [libSQL client for any operations](https://docs.turso.tech/features/embedded-replicas/introduction#encryption-at-rest).

 ## Run without install `uv` using Docker

 Setting an alias and executing the examples without using make is an easy way to go